rgharris/477grp3/rpi/README.md

 This folder contains the following relevant files and folders:
 * quick2wire-python-api/ is the quick2wire libraries, the version that we are using.
 * catronBootup.py should run when the pi has booted (add it to /etc/rc.local).
 It generates a random board.
-* testInterface.py and testInterface.py.bak are a test terminal to play with i2c reading, writing, and GPIO flags.
-It no longer works, and is mostly just a playground.
-* timeTest.py can be ignored.
-It tests the difference in read time between i2c and gpio. i2c is faster.
 * writeBytes.py writes a value to a register on a specific i2c device.
 It was used for debugging.
 It can be run like: `writeBytes.py [hex address] [register] [value]`.